lydgate/bmndr/README.md

 bmndr
 =====

-Simple python CLI interface to [Beeminder](https://www.beeminder.com/).
+Simple python CLI interface to [Beeminder](https://www.beeminder.com/) which uses the [Beeminder API](https://www.beeminder.com/api).
 I live in the command-line so this script makes it really simple for me to check my goals and enter data without waiting for a webpage to load.
 This is my version of laziness.

+It is very simple but I'm a hobbyist programmer so there may be bugs.
+It works for me and I use it every day.
+I'd be really happy if you use it so [let me know](https://twitter.com/bryankam) if it's useful for you or if I can improve it!

 Requirements
 ============